christc4/web/sites/avsbq.org/how/rsi.md

 ## Avoid repetitive movements

+With rsi, every keystroke is like a drop of gold, you cannot waste it on unnecessary movement... so choose your keystrokes wisely, what if your rsi flares up when you are messaging a loved one

 Default backspace is in a position to twist your wrist, insteah remap whatever key is next to enter If you're trade is photo/video editing/programming look into how the pro's minimise repetitive keystrokes.